chronicleworks/chronicle/docs/cli.md

 The GraphQL server socket address - defaults to 127.0.0.1:9982.

-##### `--anonymous-api`

-Ignore any JSON Web Tokens that are provided to the GraphQL API, regard all access as being anonymous from unauthenticated users.
-Otherwise, the following two arguments are relevant and required.

 ##### `--jwks-address <URI>`

 The URI from which the JSON Web Key Set (JWKS) can be obtained.